 RECA’s Condominium Manager Implementation Advisory Committee met on February 20, 2018 to review the status of RECA’s project.

 On December 14, 2018 the Government of Alberta announced the second stage of regulation changes to the Condominium Property Amendment Act and announced they will begin stage three consultation.
 RECA will be doing a separate consultation specifically on condominium manager licensing.
-For more information, contact Doug Dixon, Real Estate Practice Advisor at: DDixon@reca.ca.
+For more information, contact Doug Dixon, Real Estate Regulatory Compliance Advisor at: DDixon@reca.ca.

 If you would like information about the Government of Alberta’s progress on CPAA Regulations, please visit the Service Alberta website.